Accessibility in Forms

 Adobe offers additional features other than form fields to add content to the form.

-Text: Use this feature to add text to the document.
+- Text: Use this feature to add text to the document.

-Button: Create a button using this feature.
+- Button: Create a button using this feature.
 Once you have added the button, right-click on it to access Properties > Actions to add JavaScript code to define the button’s functionality.

-Picture: Use this feature to add an image placeholder that will enable the user to upload a picture in the document.
+- Picture: Use this feature to add an image placeholder that will enable the user to upload a picture in the document.

-Barcode: This feature enables you to add a barcode to the document.
+- Barcode: This feature enables you to add a barcode to the document.

 Document Properties create a solid foundation

-Consider the document properties - title and language while making your document accessible.
+Consider the document properties of title and language while making your document accessible.
 The document title is different from the file name.
 If you do not set a document title, the title defaults to the file name, which is not always readable.
 For example, without a title for the document below the screen reader will use the file name for the title and announce the title as “file 1 dot pdf”.

-Set the document language for the screen readers to identify the language.
-For example, if your document is in Spanish, and you do not select the correct document language, the screen reader will not read the document correctly because it will not pronounce words correctly.
-Access the document properties panel by clicking File > Properties.
-To add the title:
+Set the document language so screen readers can identify the language.
+For example, if your document is in Spanish and the document language is not set, the screen reader will not read the document correctly because it will not pronounce words correctly.

 - Go to File > Properties

-- Add the Title
+- Add the Title in the Description tab.

 To change the language: